-Retired First Sergeant (SFC) Javone Joseph Beach went to be with his Lord on Sunday, 29 August 2021.
+Retired First Sergeant (MSG) Javone Joseph Beach went to be with his Lord on Sunday, 29 August 2021.
 His awards include Purple Heart, Meritorious Service Medal (2olc), Army Commendation Medal (2olc), National Defense Service Medal, Good Conduct Medal, Vietnam Service Medal, and numerous other awards.
 He retired from the U.S. Army in 1988.

 Joe is survived by his wife, two daughters, four grandchildren, two grandchildren-in-law, five great-grandbabies, his brother, Clyde (Deanie) Beach of Stony Point, and sister, Dorothy “Dot” Burks of Hickory (there were actually five Beaches running around wreaking havoc in North Carolina), and tons of nieces and nephews.

 Joe is renowned for not holding back his opinion through his extensive vocabulary for which he always told you the truth even if it wasn’t what you wanted to hear.